jacebenson/cedar/docs/docs/server-file.md

 For the complete list of options, see [Fastify's documentation](https://fastify.dev/docs/latest/Reference/Server/#factory).

-#### Configure the redwood API plugin
+#### Configure the CedarJS API plugin

-Second, you may want to alter the behavior of redwood's API plugin itself.
+Second, you may want to alter the behavior of CedarJS's API plugin itself.
 To do this we provide a `configureApiServer(server)` option where you can do anything you wish to the fastify instance before the API plugin is registered.
 Two examples are given below.

 ##### Example: Compressing Payloads and Rate Limiting